What is GrooveBlog?

 - It is a light weight blogging platform that is similar to WordPress

-- Currently the platform is in beta and GrooveBlog is ideal for businesses who do light blogging.
+- Currently the platform is in BETA and GrooveBlog is ideal for those who do light blogging

-- Your Free GrooveFunnels account comes with 1 GrooveBlog.
+- Your Free GrooveFunnels account comes with 1 Free GrooveBlog.

 Why Should I Start A Blog?